dalesgit/obsidian/pages/10th-anniversary.md

   Is taking you for my **isha** "no matter what" a thing to be measured?
   “All Welcomed.
 All Loved.
-No Exceptions.”
+No Exceptions.” reads the motto on the church we chose.
   That's tough to incarnate.
   10 years is 10 years of enfleshing "I love you" -- no matter what.
+  That's something.
 - You asked once if there was **chemistry**?
 Oh, indeed.
   No matter what, no exceptions -- it's easier today, I'm more assured, than yesterday -- multiplied back 10 years.
   I remember the evening by the jewelry shop along the north shore When I asked you to marry me.
+I remember
 - 10 years is long enough to know many of your stories.
   Not really long enough to hear a year's worth of retelling the story in a new year's new context.